kadimisetty/action-hero/README.md

 ## Help and FAQ
 > [Introduction](#introduction) · [Quick Usage](#quick-usage) · __Help & FAQ__ · [Catalog](#catalog) · [Development](#development)

+### On accepting `action_values`
+There are times your action requires an additional value.
+For instance, when your argument accepts only filenames with `md` or `markdown` extensions.
+You can use the `FileHasExtension` action for this and pass in the extensions to check for via `action_values`, like so —

+```python
+parser.add_argument("--filename", action=FileHasExtension, action_values=["md", "markdown"])

+```

 ### On not capturing user argument exceptions
 `argparse.ArgumentParser` has a slightly unconventional approach to handling `argparse.ArgumentError`s.
 Upon encountering one, it prints argument usage information, error and exits.
 I mention this, so you don't setup a `try/except` around `parser.parse_args()` to capture the exception.

 In order to maintain consistency with the rest of your `argparse` code, exceptions in `action_heroes` are also of type `argparse.ArgumentError`.
 More information can be found in [PEP 389](https://www.python.org/dev/peps/pep-0389/#id46).
 Since this is the expected behavior, I recommend you allow the exception to display usage information and exit as well.

-### Accepting `action_values`
-There are times your action requires an additional value.
-For instance, when your argument accepts only filenames with `md` or `markdown` extensions.
-You can the `FileHasExtension` action for this scenario and pass in the extensions via `action_values`, like so —

-```python
-parser.add_argument("--filename", action=FileHasExtension, action_values=["md", "markdown"])

-```
+### On arguments accepting multiple values
+Just like any other `argparse.Action` each `action_hero.Action` handles both singular and plural values with error messages customized for that as well.

 ### FAQ
 <dl>